jennyrae818/Project1/README.md

 > Sometimes you just want to cook something but again, where do you start?
 > Well, if you are unsure where to begin, then we can help.
 >
 > This application is intended to do all the legwork for you.
-All you have to do is pick a recipe and it will find the closest store with the ingredients you need to start your > cooking adventure.
+All you have to do is pick a recipe and it will find the closest store with the ingredients you need to start your cooking adventure.
 >
-> To get started just click on the “Take me to the recipes!” botton
+> To get started just click on the “Take me to the recipes!” button
 > Then select a recipe (Sorry, for now we only have PBJ).
-> Click a "Start" button to see where you can find the ingredients throughout store of your choice.
+> Click a "Start" button to see where you can find the ingredients throughout the store of your choice.
 > Select store closest to you on a map below.
-> & shopping for your ingredients!
+> & shop for your ingredients!

 ## Video
 https://user-images.githubusercontent.com/94947579/153124433-e699582f-8767-4cd3-9526-9122df281671.mp4